 What is melatonin?

 Melatonin is a hormone that is produced naturally by the brain, as a signal to the rest of your body that it’s time to power down and go to sleep.
-Scientists speculate that this adaptation was evolved to optimize the behaviour of organisms with the environmental periodicity associated with the earth’s rotation – in other words, it’s so we sleep when it’s dark and we can’t see anything, and wake up when it’s bright, and we can hunt and gather most effectively.
+Science speculates that this adaptation was evolved to optimize the behaviour of organisms with the environmental periodicity associated with the earth’s rotation – in other words, it’s so we sleep when it’s dark and we can’t see anything, and wake up when it’s bright, and we can hunt and gather most effectively.
 Conversely, in nocturnal animals, melatonin tells them to wake up and get to work.
 That is to say, melatonin isn’t a direct sleep trigger, rather it’s a darkness indicator.

 But if the human body makes it, why are melatonin supplements even a thing?